LEGO Math Games! LEGO is all about math. Playing with it requires various math skills and spatial reasoning.

 Have preschoolers?
 Try this simple LEGO preschool math game.
 They used Duplo in the example.
 You could adapt this game for older players as well by adjusting the rules.

-Here is an interesting LEGO learning game where you create a build that looks like the image on the card.
+Here is an interesting game where you build a creation that matches the card.
 There are other ways you could play such as racing to create a build or creating your own set of cards based on your boys’ interests or building level.
 DIY Portable LEGO Math game.

 Race to 20 is a super easy to set up LEGO learning math game where you use dice and LEGO to build a tower.
 Use the LEGO dice below in this game for some added fun.